hiperium/city-sectors/functions/city-data-function/README.md

 curl http://localhost:3000/
 ```

-The SAM CLI reads the application template to determine the API"s routes and the functions that they invoke.
+The SAM CLI reads the application template to determine the API route and the functions that they invoke.
-The `Events` property on each function"s definition includes the route and method for each path.
+The `Events` property on each function's definition includes the route and method for each path.
 ```yaml
 Events:
     CitiesApi: